BurkovBA/BurkovBA.github.io/content/blog/2021-07-01-1/index.md

 ![Galton's correlation diagram](./Galton's_correlation_diagram_1875.jpeg)<center>Heights of 205 parents and 930 adult children, from "Regression towards mediocrity in hereditary stature" by F.Galton, 1886</center>

 Heights of parents were normally-distributed, as well as the heights of their children.
 However, the distributions were obviously not independent, as taller parents generally give birth to taller children.
-Probably, this plate is one of the first depictions of 2-variate normal distribution.
+Probably, this plate is one of the first depictions of 2-variate normal distribution's isolevels.
+As a sidenote, Galton has also come up with the ratio of male to female heights here, which is 1.08 (according to the [modern data](https://ourworldindata.org/human-height), it is closer to 1.07).

-Galton actually rediscovered the concept of correlation in 1888, two years after this paper.
+Galton actually rediscovered the concept of correlation two years after this paper, in 1888.

 Multivariate normal distribution
 --------------------------------